 ABOUT STEFAN MAIER

-1993 was a wonderful year for those who own fine mechanical action organs in Central Massachusetts.
-The eminent, young German organbuilder, Stefan Maier, moved to the United States from France and started his own organ shop in Orange, Massachusetts.
-Finally there was someone in their locale the organists could trust to take care of such great instruments as the Taylor & Boody four manual organ at the College of the Holy Cross, Worcester, or the extraordinary three manual Fisk meantone organ at Wellesley College.
+Stefan Maier, as a young German organbuilder, moved to the United States from France and started his own organ shop in Orange, Massachusetts in 1993.
+He was quickly entrusted to take care of such great instruments as the Taylor & Boody four manual organ at the College of the Holy Cross, Worcester, or the extraordinary three manual Fisk meantone organ at Wellesley College.

 Stefan began his organbuilding career in Bavaria (Germany) in 1982 where he received his basic training in mechanical action organs.
 In 1983 he began working with the Swiss organbuilder, Eddy Ottes, concentrating on perfecting skills in tonal finishing, scaling and tuning.
 He had the fortunate opportunity to work on the restoration of numerous historic instruments.
 As a result of working on the restoration of an organ built in Switzerland (now located in Ilgen, Germany) he decided to dedicate his life to the art of organbuilding.